adamwulf/static-adamwulf.me/content/posts/2025/Watching System User Defaults.md

 I did eventually find that macOS saves the system text size in `UIPreferredContentSizeCategoryName`, but unfortunately a sandbox'd Mac app isn't able to read it from the `NSGlobalDomain` defaults suite.

 Still!
-Fun to find out, there's lots of gems in the user defaults, and having a way to spelunk through them felt clunky - until now!
+Fun to find out, there's lots of gems in the user defaults, and having a way to spelunk through them is a fun adventure!

 [Download for free (or donation) on Gumroad](https://adamwulf.gumroad.com/l/user-defaults-watcher).